-In 2018, it is estimated that most tax refunds will be issued on Feb.
-27, making the tax-season sales window approximately Feb.
-28 to March 9, depending on when refunds are received.
-Don’t let this “new” tax season catch you off guard — you can maximize your sales even though the “new” tax season will be shortened.
+In 2018, most tax refunds were issued on Feb.
+27, making the tax-season sales window approximately Feb 28 to March 9, depending on when refunds were received.

 So, what exactly is the PATH Act?